Textiles were crucial for the slave trade on the West-African coast. They made up almost half of the total value of The Unity’s cargo.

 Names and Origins

 The names of the textiles usually pointed to their origins: a town or region on India or Europe.
 A few of the textiles were named after their destination in Africa, for which they were specifically manufactured.
-These especially were traded in large amounts on the coast for slaves.
+These especially were traded in large amounts on the coast for enslaved persons.
 A well-known example is ‘Guinean’, a plain, white textile.
 The Unity also had ‘Blue Guinean’ on board.
 This blue material was also referred to as ‘Blue Salempouris’, which again denotes het the place in India from which the material originated.
 Of the textiles on board, 96% were originally Indian, and only 4% was originally Dutch or European.

 The Unity’s Textiles